agradess/cubing_sessions/README.md

 I haved named it the PA Timer for fun, as I hail from the great state of Pennsylvania.

-This kind of interface can be used in competitive Rubik's Cube solving, where the puzzle is solved for speed.
+This kind of interface can be used to train for competitive Rubik's Cube solving, where the puzzle is solved for speed.
 Here are two examples of Rubik's Cube timing interfaces that are currently very popular in the Rubik's Cube
 community: [cstimer](https://cstimer.net/timer.php) and [cubedesk](https://cubedesk.io).
 In these interface examples, some basic functions are: entering times, seeing statistics, keeping track of best times, generating